Please use the menu below to navigate to any article section:

 No – that’s not necessarily true.

-Sure capital cities have all the trademarks of high demand, which stems from consistent employment opportunities, diversity of economy, and land constraints.
+Sure capital cities have all the trademarks of high demand, which stems from consistent employment opportunities, diversity of the economy, and land constraints.

-Of course location will do most of the heavy lifting in your investment property’s performance, but the right location still needs amenities, great infrastructure, proximity to schools, shops and hospitals, and draw a demographic that will continually improve and rejuvenate the suburb to ensure its future growth.
+Of course, location will do most of the heavy lifting in your investment property’s performance, but the right location still needs amenities, great infrastructure, proximity to schools, shops, and hospitals, and draw a demographic that will continually improve and rejuvenate the suburb to ensure its future growth.

 But now more than ever the right location near – but not too close – to a capital city will be critical.